Bert Kreischer: Other media

 Within five months of moving to New York City to pursue a career in comedy, Will Smith's production company offered Kreischer a deal for a sitcom.
 When he was featured on Bert the Conqueror, Kreischer traveled to amusement parks and other entertainment venues across the United States in order to experience thrilling rides and activities.
 Kreischer, who has a fear of heights, can be seen riding roller coasters and other amusement park rides as well as engaging in activities such as jumping off the Stratosphere tower in Las Vegas and being fired from a human slingshot.
 While in New York Kreischer attended open mics hosted by TV producer DJ Nash that were also attended by the likes of Demetri Martin, Bobby Kelly and Jim Norton.
 In 2001 Kreischer also starred in a television pilot based on Nash's life titled Life With David J.

 Personal life

-Bert and LeeAnn were married in December 2003.
-They welcomed their first child together, daughter Georgia Mae Kreischer, on June 8, 2004.
+Bert and LeeAnn Kreischer were married in December 2003.
+They welcomed their first child together, daughter Georgia, on June 8, 2004.
 Three days after her birth, Bert was back on the road doing comedy and he credits his wife for taking care of Georgia while he was away.
-Their second child, daughter Ila Grace Kreischer, was born on July 18, 2006.
+Their second child, daughter Ila, was born on July 18, 2006.
 Bert previously shared that Ila has dyslexia and noted that she has a unique way of thinking and responding to people.